My Moonlander Keyboard¶

 Let's talk about my non-qwerty alpha layout.

 Moonlanders can be very easily modified to behave precisely as you want, and while I did keep my QWERTY layout for about a week, I gave in to temptation and chose an alternate keyboard layout.
-I guess I wanted to truly destroy my ability to type and force myself to relearn anything.
+I guess I wanted to truly destroy my ability to type and force myself to relearn absolutely everything.

 After a few days of deliberation, I chose the Hands Down Neu keyboard layout.
 I chose it prioritizing comfort and accepted the risk of all the keys being rearranged.